vryy/4C/CONTRIBUTING.md

 Before a MR is merged, we recommend using `git rebase -i` to squash your feature branch into the smallest number of logical commits.
 Much of the time this will just mean a single commit, but you may wish to keep more than one &mdash; for instance, have the majority of your feature addition in one commit, but keep some performance tweaks separate in another commit, in case it becomes necessary to revert the performance tweaks later while keeping the rest of the feature.

-Once the feature branch is ready to be merged, use the "Rebase and merge" button on the MR page on GitLab.
-If you don't see this button, click the arrow on the right of the "Merge" button and select "Rebase and merge" from the dropdown list.
-This allows us to maintain a cleaner git history.
+Once the feature branch is ready to be merged, use the "Merge" button on the MR page on GitLab.

+> **Note** Only master users can merge into the `master` branch.

 If your MR *Description* has some form of "closes #\<issueNumber\>" in it somewhere, merging the MR will automatically close the associated issue, which will move the issue card from **Under Review** to **Done** on the [Kanban board](https://gitlab.lrz.de/baci/baci/boards).
 If not, you'll need to make this move manually and adapt each issues' labels manually.